maximsmv/spbmetro/README.md

 # spbmetro
-Parsing a metro station, finding the shortest route, output in JSON
+Reading metro stations and lines from a JSON file and finding the shortest route